- County Attorney

-- Approve the form of county contracts
+- Approves the form of county contracts

-- Provide oversight to the claims department
+- Provides oversight to the Risk Management Department

-The office of the county attorney is located on the ninth floor of the County Administration Building.
+The Shelby County Attorney’s Office is located on the Ninth Floor of the County Administration Building.
 View the department's staff directory to contact specific county attorneys.